Legoless/DesignKit/README.md

 ### Filters

-Effect kit also includes Photoshop filters which can be done on all UIImage layers.
+DesignKit also includes Photoshop filters which can be done on all UIImage layers.
 Otherwise you must call rasterize method on UIView to convert it into an image.

 - Blur
 - Edge Detection